Why Choose Granite City Concrete Raising?

 - Near-instant dry time means your concrete will be ready to use immediately!

-- Cosmetically appealing, it requires smaller and fewer holes in your concrete, which go nearly undetected once we’re finished.
+- Cosmetically appealing, it requires smaller and fewer holes in your concrete compared to other methods such as mudjacking, which go nearly undetected once we’re finished.

 - Strong and lightweight, it never loses its density and weighs only 2 lbs. per cubic foot.

 - Earth-friendly, it is composed of 40% recycled materials.
 In addition, we keep waste out of our landfills!